-Additional Instructions for the Restructuring Team
+Additional Instructions for Restructuring Team

-7. The Synod of New York overtures the General Synod to instruct the Restructuring Team to commit to a more open, transparent, and communicative conversation, inviting and welcoming input not only responsive to its own proposals, especially from the classes and regional synods who will be affected by its proposals, and expanding its "one voice" policy to allow for minority voices.
+2. The Classis of Mid-Hudson overtures the General Synod to instruct the Restructuring Team to commit to a more open, transparent, and communicative conversation, inviting and welcoming input not only responsive to its own proposals, especially from the classes and regional synods who will be affected by its proposals, and expanding its "one voice" policy to allow for minority voices.

 - 1. It seems only fitting that the assemblies most likely to be affected by restructuring should have free input into the conversation about their restructuring. - 2.
 The RCA is called to "a multi-ethnic future freed from racism."
-This requires minority voices to be fully heard and empowered, and that minority opinions of all sorts should be welcomed, encouraged, and supported, not only in conversation and debate, but also in minority reports, recommendations, and proposals. - 8.
-The Synod of New York overtures the General Synod to instruct the Restructuring Team that any new structure must increase, rather than decrease, the opportunities and spaces for shared work by "volunteers" and delegates, in order to develop relationships, understanding, and trust, and that these opportunities include commissions, boards, and other committees decentralized from the GSC and given access to staff for conversation and consultation.
+This requires minority voices to be fully heard and empowered, and that minority opinions of all sorts should be welcomed, encouraged, and supported, not only in conversation and debate, but also in minority reports, recommendations, and proposals. - 3.
+The Classis of Mid-Hudson overtures the General Synod to instruct the Restructuring Team that any new structure must increase, rather than decrease, the opportunities and spaces for shared work by "volunteers" and delegates, in order to develop relationships, understanding, and trust, and that these opportunities include commissions, boards, and other committees decentralized from the GSC and given access to staff for conversation and consultation.

-- 1. The RCA has seen a general shrinkage of spaces, occasions, and media for conversation and relationship-building.
+- The RCA has seen a general shrinkage of spaces, occasions, and media for conversation and relationship-building.
 We no longer have a Church Herald.
 Our pastors no longer have studied at the same seminaries nor read the same theology.
 Whereas the RCA used to have a number of responsible boards with delegates from all the regions of the denomination (World Missions, Domestic Missions, Education, Women's Work, Publications, etc.), our church business is now handled by paid program staff who communicate only to the GSC.
 General Synod is now the only place the denomination gets to talk, and that space is severely restricted. - 2.
 Whenever the RCA has appointed task forces and teams for special work, they report positive fellowship and mutual regard across divergent viewpoints.
 Such working groups used to be a matter of course throughout the denomination when it was less centralized. - 3.
-The down-sizing of the General Synod Council in 2002 resulted in substantial reductions in volunteer participation and in contacts with denominational staff. - 9.
-The Synod of New York overtures the General Synod to advise the Restructuring Team that many RCA office-bearers consider our structures and polity not merely as "form to follow function," but as our practical theology, and as the formal expression of our doctrinal convictions of how our covenantal God speaks to our congregations through Biblical officers in Word and sacrament.
+The downsizing of the General Synod Council in 2002 resulted in substantial reductions in volunteer participation and in contacts with denominational staff. - 4.
+The Classis of Mid-Hudson overtures the General Synod to advise the Restructuring Team that many RCA officebearers consider our structures and polity not merely as "form to follow function," but as our practical theology, and as the formal expression of our doctrinal convictions of how our covenantal God speaks to our congregations through biblical officers in Word and sacrament.

-- Our doctrine of the Word God leads us to believe that God's will for the Reformed Church is discerned through the regular, weekly preaching of the Word in congregations, together with our experience of that Word in the Sacraments, worship, mission, and service.
-Our lived and local experience of God's Word is then shared and tested in our classes and synods, by means of which, in candid conversation and Biblical and theological study, we hold each other accountable. - 2.
-We do not believe that God's will for the Reformed Church is revealed privately to denominational staff persons or to selected groups of leaders, to be then, "top-down," shared with the assemblies and churches.
+1. Our doctrine of the Word of God leads us to believe that God's will for the Reformed Church is discerned through the regular, weekly preaching of the

+Word in congregations, together with our experience of that Word in the sacraments, worship, mission, and service.
+Our lived and local experience of God's Word is then shared and tested in our classes and synods, by means of which, in candid conversation and biblical and theological study, we hold each other accountable.

+2. We do not believe that God's will for the Reformed Church is revealed privately to denominational staff persons or to selected groups of leaders, to be then "top-down" shared with the assemblies and churches.

-Commission on Church Order to Evaluate GSC's Use of the Policy Governance Model (a.k.a.
-Carver Governance)
+Commission on Church Order to Evaluate GSC's Use of the Policy Governance Model (aka Carver Governance)